bantoso/MRISC32-Soft-Processor-Project/README.md

 # MRISC32 Soft Processor Core

-This project implements and verifies components of the [MRISC-A1 RISC-V processor](https://github.com/mrisc32/mrisc32-a1) in SystemVerilog with a Cocotb + uvm testbench framework.
+This project implements and verifies components of the [MRISC-A1 RISC-V processor](https://github.com/mrisc32/mrisc32-a1) in SystemVerilog with a Cocotb + PyUVM testbench framework.

 The current focus is on verifying the 32-bit adder (adder32) module and implementing different coverage tests, and creating a modular library to be used on other components of the processor.